cascademedia/gulp-toolbox/README.md

 **sass.origin**: app/resources

-Defines the folder where all sass files are location.
+Defines the folder where all sass files are located.

 **sass.target**: web/resources